lightning/bolts/07-routing-gossip.md

 ### Requirements

-An endpoint node:
+A node:
   - if the `gossip_queries` feature is negotiated:
 	- MUST NOT relay any gossip messages unless explicitly requested.
   - otherwise:
-    - if it requires a full copy of the other endpoint's routing state:
+    - if it requires a full copy of the peer's routing state:
       - SHOULD set the `initial_routing_sync` flag to 1.
     - upon receiving an `init` message with the `initial_routing_sync` flag set to
     1: